Last Updated on July 5, 2026 by Daniel Globe

 Why the Journey Lasted 40 Years

-Though the trip from Egypt to Canaan could have taken only about 11 days, it stretched into 40 years because the Israelites doubted God’s promise, rebelled against His guidance, and listened to the fearful report of the spies.
-You see disobedience consequences at work: fear delayed freedom, and faith challenges exposed every heart.
+Though the trip from Egypt to Canaan could have taken only about 11 days, it stretched into 40 years because the Israelites doubted God’s promise, rebelled against His guidance, and listened to the fearful report of the spies described in Numbers 13–14.
+Fear delayed freedom, and the moment of decision exposed every heart in the camp.

 | Cause | Result | Lesson |